Accelerate Stochastic Subgradient Method by Leveraging Local Growth Condition: Introduction

-The slow convergence of SSG is due to the variance in the stochastic subgradient and the non-smoothness nature of the problem as well, which therefore requires a decreasing step size or a very small step size.
+It is commonly known that the slow convergence of SSG is due to the variance in the stochastic subgradient and the non-smoothness nature of the problem as well, which therefore requires a decreasing step size or a very small step size.
 Recently, there emerges a stream of studies on various variance reduction techniques to accelerate stochastic {\bf gradient} method~\citep{DBLP:conf/nips/RouxSB12,DBLP:conf/nips/0005MJ13,NIPS2013_4937,xiao2014proximal,DBLP:conf/nips/DefazioBL14}.
 However, they all hinge on the smoothness assumption.
-In this paper, we tackle the issue of variance in stochastic {{\bf subgradient} without the smoothness assumption.
-The key idea is to iteratively solve the original problem approximately in a local region around a recent historical solution using the SSG method with an adaptive constant step size.
-By leveraging the local error bound, we gradually reduce the size of the local region and the step size as well in a stage-wise manner, which yields faster convergence than standard SSG.
-This strategy is fundamentally different from traditional SSG that reduces the step size after every iteration or simply adoptes a very small step size.
-This new strategy is the main message that we would like to convey.
-We refer to the proposed methods as {\bf accelerated stochastic subgradient (ASSG)} methods.
-With difference in how to construct the local region around a recent historical solution, the proposed ASSG has two variants, ASSG-c and ASSG-r that use an explicit ball {\bf c}onstraint and an implicit {\bf r}egularization to define the local region, respectively.

-In particular, we show that the proposed algorithms enjoy an iteration complexity of $\widetilde O\left(\frac{1}{\epsilon^{2(1-\theta)}}\right)$~\footnote{$\widetilde O()$ suppresses a logarithmic factor. } for obtaining an $\epsilon$-optimal solution in a high probability $1-\delta$, where $\theta\in(0,1]$ is a constant in the local error bound condition (Definition~\ref{def:1}) that captures the local sharpness of the objective function $F(\w)$ near the optimal set.
-Thus, for a family of problems with the constant $\theta=1$ (e.g., $\ell_1$ regularized empirical hinge loss minimization), the proposed algorithms have a logarithmic iteration complexity.
-To the best of our knowledge, this is the first work that improves the convergence of SSG method by exploring the local error bound, though it has been recently explored to improve the convergence of deterministic subgradient method in~\citep{DBLP:journals/corr/arXiv:1512.03107}.
+The proposed algorithms in this work tackle the issue of variance of {{\bf stochastic subgradient} without the smoothness assumption from another pespective.